CalebKong21/Design.html/README.md

 If you are currently working on research and would like to have a visualization project that fits with your research, please contact me so we can design a good project.

 Steps
-Dataset Selection, October 25, 2024
+0. Dataset Selection, October 25, 2024
-Proposal, October 30, 2024
+1. Proposal, October 30, 2024
-Designs, November 15, 2024
+2. Designs, November 15, 2024
-Presentation, 2024-12-02 and 2024-12-04
+3. Presentation, 2024-12-02 and 2024-12-04
-Report, TBA
+4. Report, TBA

 Dataset
 Here are a few dataset ideas:

-US Food Safety Data
+-US Food Safety Data
-Illinois Hospital Report Card (API, GitHub)
+-Illinois Hospital Report Card (API, GitHub)
-National Football League Datasets (older years also available) US Register of Introduced and Invasive Species
+-National Football League Datasets (older years also available) -US Register of Introduced and Invasive Species

 If you have a particular interest in another dataset, please talk with me about it.

 Note that you do not need to use all of the data.
 If you need any help extracting or transforming the part of the dataset you wish to use, please contact me.
 While it’s great to put data manipulation skills to use, the focus of the project is on the visualizations.